-Protein Classification using Hidden Markov Models and Randomised Decision Trees http://csvision.swan.ac.uk
+Protein Classification using Hidden Markov Models and Random Forests

-Arron Lacey, Jingjing Deng, and Xianghua Xie

-Department of Computer Science, Swansea University, Swansea SA2 8PP, United Kingdom
+Arron Lacey, Jingjing Deng, Xianghua Xie Department of Computer Science, Swansea University, United Kingdom http://csvision.swan.ac.uk Seo-Kyung Chung, Jonathan Mullins, Mark I. Rees College of Medicine, Swansea University, United Kingdom

 Abstract-Since the introduction of next generation sequencing there is a demand for sophisticated methods to classify proteins based on sequence data.
-Two main approaches for this task are to use the raw sequence data and align them against other sequences, or to extract discrete high level features from the protein sequences and compare the features.
-Two machine learning methods are demonstrated to show each approach.
-Profile Hidden Markov Models are built from multiple alignment of raw sequence data and learn amino acid emission and transition parameters for a given alignment and effectively harness the power of aligning a test protein to a model built form many proteins.
+The approaches for this task typically involve the alignment among raw sequences and the extraction of discrete high level feature from the protein sequences for recognition.
+In this paper, we employ two different machine learning methods to perform the task, i.e. Hidden Markov Model and Random Forests.
+Profile Hidden Markov Models are built from multiple alignment of raw sequence data and amino acid emission and transition parameters are estimated for a given alignment and effectively harness the power of aligning a test protein to a model built form many proteins.
 Random Forests on the other hand are used to discriminate between two sets of proteins based on features such as functional amino acid groups and physiochemical properties extracted from the raw sequences.
-The strengths and limitations of each method are presented and discussed, focussing on the individual merits and how they could work possibly compliment each other rather than just being compared by their classification accuracy.
+The strengths and limitations of each method are presented and discussed, focusing on the individual merits and how they could work possibly compliment each other rather than just being compared by their classification accuracy.

-I. INTRODUCTION
+I. Introduction

 The problem of protein family classification in biology is one that has benefited greatly from the application of machine learning and pattern recognition techniques.
 Research teams world-wide curate electronic biological databases of proteins sequenced from organisms, of which the size of such databases increase exponentially, and it is the role of machine learning and automated pattern recognition techniques to ensure that the function and structure of these proteins are analysed at the same rate proteins sequences are made available in the public domain.
 In biological terms, two proteins may be related based on common patterns found in the sequences, where families of proteins are typically classified by the functional purpose.
 It is therefore not only interesting to know which family a protein belongs to, but also what features in the sequence are common to those within the family.
-The two main approaches for classification are to (i) to use the raw sequences and align them, where in alignment space common sub-strings are identified and scored based on metrics such as whether a certain sub-string is conserved in nature, or (ii) use high dimensional meta data extracted from the sequence such as hydrophilic scale [1] where the features are arbitrarily predefined.
+The two main approaches for classification are to (i) to use the raw sequences and align them, where in alignment space common sub-strings are identified and scored based on metrics such as whether a certain sub-string is conserved in nature, or (ii) use high dimensional meta data extracted from the sequence such as hydrophilic scale [1] where the features are arbitrarily pre-

 In the literature it has often been the case that regardless of whether the technique uses meta data or actual sequence data, it is usually the classification accuracy that is compared rather than the merits of each technique, even though many works show similar accuracy.

 The statistics behind position-specific scoring based methods on pairwise alignments of proteins have been established in [2] and their work on these scoring systems produced BLAST (Basic Local Alignment Search Tool), where sub strings of two sequences are compared when aligning them, and each substring in the alignment is scored based on matches and mis-matches between the two.